insertjokehere/willhughes.name/content/post/comments_on_recent_problems_with_wosign.md

 * WoSign have published their [final report](https://www.wosign.com/report/WoSign_Incident_Final_Report_09162016.pdf) on the matter

+### Update 27/09/16

+Mozilla have [announced](https://groups.google.com/forum/#!topic/mozilla.dev.security.policy/NAH6NVf3JPI) plans to remove trust in WoSign and StartCom because of these issues:

+> Mozilla’s CA team has lost confidence in the ability of WoSign/StartCom to faithfully and competently discharge the functions of a CA. Therefore we propose that, starting on a date to be determined in the near future, Mozilla products will no longer trust newly-issued certificates issued by either of these two CA brands.
+We plan to distrust only newly-issued certificates to try and reduce the impact on web users, as both of these CA brands have substantial outstanding certificate corpuses.
+Our proposal is that we determine “newly issued” by examining the notBefore date in the certificates.
+It is true that this date is chosen by the CA and therefore WoSign/StartCom could back-date certificates to get around this restriction.
+And there is, as we have explained, evidence that they have done this in the past.
+However, many eyes are on the Web PKI and if such additional back-dating is discovered (by any means), Mozilla will immediately and permanently revoke trust in all WoSign and StartCom roots.

+The [document they published](https://docs.google.com/document/d/1C6BlmbeQfn4a9zydVi2UvjBGv6szuSB4sMYUcVrR8vQ/edit#heading=h.39xcc9qyz431) goes into a lot of detail as to why this is happening, but the short version is:

+* Repeatedly issuing SHA-1 certificates in violation of the Baseline Requirements
+* WoSign failing to correctly disclose that they had taken technical control of the StartCom CA

+In addition to removing trust in the CAs, Mozilla will no longer accept audits completed by Ernst & Young (Hong Kong) because of their failure to detect and report issues that they should have found.

 #### Notes
 1. {{< ann_text 1 >}}I issued two certificate via WoSign in May 2016 for hosts that were not internet facing, because it was impractical for me to issue LetsEncrypt certs for those hosts.
 I have since updated my tooling, issued LetsEncrypt certs and revoked the WoSign certs.
 I note that neither of the WoSign certs appear on crt.sh
 2. {{< ann_text 2 >}}I understand that in the short time frame, a full post-mortem may not be practical, but an initial assessment of the causes of the incident should have already been completed